Boeing New Midsize Airplane: 2016

 The 737 MAX 10 remained the largest and heaviest Boeing 737 variant ever and is likely ended up the ultimate development of its family.
 Yet to be certified to enter commercial service as of 2025, the MAX 10 still has considerable operating range disadvantage comparing to its direct competitor Airbus A321neo, especially with the A321LR and A321XLR.

 In early 2016, Boeing's two major options remained a larger 737 MAX variant or an all-new 797 design.
 The MOM was the subject of a session of the 2016 International Society of Transport Aircraft Trading (ISTAT) conference in Phoenix, Arizona where major worldwide sellers, buyers and financiers of commercial aircraft meet.
-Airbus sales chief John Leahy said the industry has no need for a new midmarket airplane, since the A321neo is already for sale.
+Airbus sales chief John Leahy said the industry has no need for a new midmarket airplane, since the Airbus A321neo is already for sale.

 In July 2016, Boeing forecast demand for 4,000 to 5,000 midmarket aircraft, leaving a market for 2,000 to 3,000 after accounting for the Airbus A321neo and A330neo sales.
 It identified the market "sweet spot" for the NMA as being a 200 to 250-seat twin-aisle aircraft with more than 4000 nmi range, but less expensive to operate than existing small twin aisles.
 The notional aircraft, which would enter service in the middle of the next decade, would need advanced 40,000–45,000 lbf high-bypass turbofans with higher pressure ratios.
 Boeing development resources were committed on the 777X, 787-10 and 737 MAX, whereas Airbus's R&D spending profile appeared to leave room for new development, but Airbus believed that the A321LR and A330neo were sufficient to address the segment.